interval1066/interp/README.md

 Also should change all integer, longs, chars, and so on to fixed size numbers out of stdint.h.

-I'm a litle impressed with myself that within 10 days of comitting this code over 35 people cloned it.
+I'm a little impressed with myself that within 10 days of comitting this code over 35 people cloned it.
 Must be a need for something like this.